 If you need an interpreter or any special arrangement because of a disability, see Ask for a special arrangement below.

 You don't have to go to a MIP session if:

 - You only want a divorce and nothing else.

 - You and your partner agree on what you want the court to order.

 - You've already been to a MIP session.

 - You want to file a separation agreement with the court.

 - You want to bring a motion to change a support order.

-Once you’ve been to a MIP session or completed the online FLIP, you get a certificate of completion.
+Once you’ve completed your MIP session, you get a certificate of completion.
 You must add this certificate to the continuing record, and update the table of contents.
 See Update your continuing record below to learn how to add documents to your court file.